 Internships offer St. Thomas students the opportunity to build connections between their disciplinary and professional experiences, become career ready, and develop community connections for future job or graduate school applications, all while completing their Bachelor of Arts degree.

-The internship program through the Office of Experiential and Community Based Learning allows students to complete two paid internships during their Bachelor of Arts degree.
+The program allows students to complete two paid internships during their Bachelor of Arts degree.

 Step by step guide for students: How to Apply for Internships